 There are many reasons to take supplements for BJJ and grappling.

 - Bone health

 - Mental clarity

-While all these points are important for everyday health and wellbeing, they come into play even more when you’re a BJJ athlete.
+While these are all important for everyday health and wellbeing, they are even more important for BJJ athletes and martial artists of all kinds.

-We put our bodies through a ton of strain in training, rolling, sparring, etc. It takes time for the body to repair itself from this strain.
+We put our bodies through a ton of strain in training, rolling, sparring, etc. It takes time for the body to recover.
 If you’re training every day, your body may not get the time it needs to repair naturally.
 Supplements can help speed up this process.

 On a similar note, maintaining the energy needed to train every day is hard.
-We’ve all had days where we just can’t muster the energy to train, especially when you have to go to work and deal with everyday life too.
+We’ve all had days where we just can’t muster the energy to train, especially with work and everyday life to deal with as well.
 And while it’s good to take a day off every now and then, supplementation can give you a little extra push to give 110% in training, keeping your energy levels topped up on those days where you’re not quite firing on all cylinders.

 The Best Supplements for Fighters & BJJ Athletes

 If you want to take your training to the next level, any of these supplements are going to help.